Janiczek/elmlisp/README.md

 # ElmLisp
-> A LISP syntax for Elm language, and an ElmLisp → Elm transpiler.
+> An experimental LISP syntax for Elm language, and an ElmLisp → Elm transpiler.

 ----